 Saint Kitts: Offshore Business Sectors

-Saint Kitts has made steady progress in developing its financial services sector since securing its removal from the Financial Action Task Force (FATF) and Organisation of Economic Cooperation and Development (OECD) blacklists in 2002, but has had to develop new legislation and financial products to ensure that it stayed off the list.
+St. Kitts has made steady progress in developing its financial services sector since securing its removal from the Financial Action Task Force (FATF) and OECD blacklists in 2002, but has had to develop new legislation and financial products to ensure that it stayed off the list.

-In an attempt to broaden the Federation's attractions, the Saint Kitts government introduced two new pieces of legislation in 2002: the Merchant Shipping Act and the Foundation Act (2003).
-The new Merchant Shipping Act makes provisions for the registration of ships and pleasure vessels in Saint Kitts.
-Statistics for 2011 showed that a total of 710 vessels were registered with a total deadweight of over 1,400,000 tonnes.
+In an attempt to broaden the federation's attractions, the federal government introduced the Merchant Shipping Act in 2002 and the Foundation Act in 2003.
+The Merchant Shipping Act makes provisions for the registration of ships and pleasure vessels in St. Kitts.
+Statistics for 2011 showed that a total of 710 vessels were registered with a total deadweight of over 1.4 million tonnes.

-The Foundation Act provides for the formation of private Foundations.
-The Foundation Act is expected to enhance the attractiveness of Saint Kitts as an international financial center through the introduction of a civil law concept into the traditionally common-law system.
+The Foundation Act provides for the formation of private foundations.
+The Foundation Act is expected to enhance the attractiveness of St. Kitts as an international financial centre through the introduction of a civil law concept into the traditionally common-law system.